Random fields, large deviations and triviality in quantum field theory. Part I: Introduction

-The purpose of this paper is to show that for dimensions $d\geq 4$, and depending on the renormalization constants adopted, we have the following alternative: when the ultraviolet cutoff is removed and the volume is fixed: (1) either $\mu_{k,V}$ converges strongly to the Gaussian measure and $\phi_{d}^{4}$ is trivial in this case, or (2) the almost sure limit of $R_{k,V}:= d\mu_{k,V} / d\mu_{0}$ exists and is equal to $0$.
+The purpose of this paper is to show that for dimensions $d\geq 4$, and depending on the renormalization constants adopted, we have the following alternative: when the ultraviolet cutoff is removed and the volume is fixed: (1) either $\mu_{k,V}$ converges strongly to the Gaussian measure and $\varphi_{d}^{4}$ is trivial in this case, or (2) the almost sure limit of $R_{k,V}:= d\mu_{k,V} / d\mu_{0}$ exists and is equal to $0$.
 This implies, in the second case, which is the physical one, that $\mu_{k,V}$ can not have a strong limit as $k \longrightarrow \infty$.
 The second possibility is valid provided the coupling constant sequence of the modified action is not vanishing in the sense that $g_{k}k^{d-4}$ does not converge to $0$.
-On the other hand, the proof of these results shows that the normalization sequence $Z_{k,V}=\E e^{-L_{k,V}}$ is divergent as $k\rightarrow \infty$ in the physical case.
-We recall that the boundedness of $Z_{k,V}$ is linked to the boundedness from below of the full Hamiltonian $H=H_{0}+L$ (we use here the notation $L$ instead of the usual $V$).
-This was precisely the basic result of Nelson \cite{Nelson1} subsequently used to prove the existence of scalar field in dimension $2$, and for dimension $3$ this was the main result of Glimm-Jaffe paper on the positivity of the $\phi_{3}^{4}$ Hamiltonian \cite{GJ73}.
-The non positivity (or non boundedness from below) of the full interacting Hamiltonian in dimension 4 is an obstruction to the existence of non trivial interacting scalar quantum field in dimension 4 or greater, which tends to confirm, with all due reserves, a commonly-held view on the matter. \\ \\ The approach adopted in this paper is different from the previous ones.
+On the other hand, the proof of these results shows that the normalization sequence $Z_{k,V}=\E e^{-{\cal A}_{k,V}}$ is divergent as $k\rightarrow \infty$ when the vacuum renormalization $v_{k}$, is lower than some threshold, namely : $v_{k}\ll g_{k}c_{k}^{2}\sim g_{k}k^{2(d-2)} $, with $c_{k}:=\E \varphi_{k}(0)^{2}\sim k^{d-2}$.
+We recall that the boundedness of $Z_{k,V}$ is linked to the boundedness from below of the full Hamiltonian $H=H_{0}+{\it L}$ ({\it L} being the interaction Lagrangian).
+This was precisely the basic result of Nelson \cite{Nelson1} subsequently used to prove the existence of scalar field in dimension $2$, and in dimension $3$ this was the main result of Glimm-Jaffe paper on the positivity of the $\varphi_{3}^{4}$ Hamiltonian \cite{GJ73}.
+The non positivity (or non boundedness from below) of the full interacting Hamiltonian in dimension 4 is an obstruction to the existence of non trivial interacting scalar quantum field in dimension 4 or greater. \\ \\ The approach adopted in this paper is different from the previous ones.
 It uses direct calculations based on a momentum cutoff.
-A normalization of the field $\phi$ and transformation of the integral of the Lagrangian to a mean of an array of random variables establish a link with the classical probabilistic questions of the law of large numbers and large deviations theory, and we are led to find an estimate of the repartition function $Z_{k,V}$ corresponding to $\mu_{k,V}$ via a Laplace type method. \\ \\
+A normalization of the field $\varphi$ and transformation of the integral of the Lagrangian to a mean of an array of random variables establish a link with the classical probabilistic questions of the law of large numbers and large deviations theory, and we are led to find an estimate of the repartition function $Z_{k,V}$ corresponding to $\mu_{k,V}$ via a Laplace type method. \\ \\